One reason to play wargames is to gain historical insight. I had one the other day.

 Started Turn 4 of my SOPAC scenario.
 Unlike Turn 3, several powerful units of the Japanese Combined Fleet are available for deployment from Truk.

-I had held on to Japan’s Savo Island Card for a Future Offensive.
-One of the criticisms of Japanese strategy was its husbanding of the Combined Fleet for a climatic fleet encounter, somewhere east (the general location changed as their defensive perimeter was pushed outward in 1942) of the Home Islands.
+I had held on to Japan’s Naval Battle For Guadalcanal card for a Future Offensive.
+One of the historical criticisms of Japanese strategy was its husbanding of the Combined Fleet for a climatic fleet encounter, somewhere east (the general location changed as their defensive perimeter was pushed outward in 1942) of the Home Islands.

 So, what the hell, let’s play it…NOW!